BigVito/Sprint-Challenge--Processes-and-Scheduling/README.md

 1. List all of the main states a process may be in at any point in time on a standard Unix system.
 Briefly explain what each of these states mean.

+-Created(New):waiting for addmision by scheduler( most common OS will do it automaticly) -Ready(waiting):loaded to memory and waitong for CPU's execution
+-Running: the process in the proccess of executing of his instructions by CPU(or core)
+-Blocked: waiting for additional input/information etc and can't be executed in corrent time(I.e waiing for for printer response or user input).
+-Terminated(Zombie): finished execution or exited.

 2. What is a Zombie Process?
 How does it get created?
 How does it get destroyed?
+    After process  finished it's execution and record is in the processes table.
+When the parent of zombie killed.
 3. Describe the job of the Scheduler in the OS in general.
+    Assign processes to be executed by CPU same as dequeque of the processes from.
+Process manager.
 4. Describe the benefits of the MLFQ over a plain Round-Robin scheduler.
+Round-Robin is part of MLFQ when processes runs for same amount of time after each other in circle.
+Multi Level FeedBack Queue algorithm is allowing more usere expirience friendly process managing by prioritizing short processes based on its need of CPU and I/O bound.

 ## Programming Exercise: The Lambda School Shell (`lssh`)